 Trixie

-/home/${USER} will now have a quota of 25GB and will have snapshots dsabled.
+• /home/${USER} has a quota of 50GB and has snapshots disabled.

-/gpfs/work/${USER} will be the primary work-space for users and will have a quota of 500GB and 1M inodes with snapshots enabled
+• /gpfs/work/${USER} is your primary work-space and has a quota of 500GB and 1M inodes with snapshots enabled

 Getting some Software